Databingo/aih/README.md

 ## Current functions:
 1. Escape the frequent "An error occurred" of OpenAI's website.
-2. Automatic voice reading AI returns text.
+2. Automatic voice reading AI returns text(Mac only).
 3. Assist you create precise prompt sequentially by type .prompt
 4. Assist you create well-expressed sentences sequentially by type .writer
 5. Inquery up-to-date dataset by type .update